MERS-related coronavirus: Natural reservoir

 It is believed that the virus originated in bats, one candidate being the Egyptian tomb bat.
 Work by epidemiologist Ian Lipkin of Columbia University in New York showed that the virus isolated from a bat looked to be a match to the virus found in humans.
 2c betacoronaviruses were detected in Nycteris bats in Ghana and Pipistrellus bats in Europe that are phylogenetically related to the MERS-CoV virus.
 However the major natural reservoir where humans get the virus infection remained unknown until on 9 August 2013, a report in the journal The Lancet Infectious Diseases showed that 50 out of 50 (100%) blood serum from Omani camels and 15 of 105 (14%) from Spanish camels had protein-specific antibodies against the MERS-CoV spike protein.
 Blood serum from European sheep, goats, cattle, and other camelids had no such antibodies.

-Soon after on 5 September 2013 a seroepidemiological study published in the journal of Eurosurveillance by R.A Perera et al. where they investigated 1343 human and 625 animal sera indicated, the abundant presence of MERS-CoV specific antibody in 108 out of 110 Egyptian dromedary camels but not in other animals such as goats, cows or sheep in this region.
+Soon afterward, on 5 September 2013, a seroepidemiological study published in the journal of Eurosurveillance by R.A Perera et al. where they investigated 1343 human and 625 animal sera indicated, the abundant presence of MERS-CoV specific antibody in 108 out of 110 Egyptian dromedary camels but not in other animals such as goats, cows or sheep in this region.
 These are the first and significant scientific reports that indicated the role of "dromedary camels" as a reservoir of MERS-CoV.

 Research has linked camels, showing that the coronavirus infection in dromedary camel calves and adults is a 99.9% match to the genomes of human clade B MERS-CoV.
 At least one person who has fallen sick with MERS was known to have come into contact with camels or recently drank camel milk.
 Countries like Saudi Arabia and the United Arab Emirates produce and consume large amounts of camel meat.
 The possibility exists that African or Australian bats harbor the virus and transmit it to camels.
 Imported camels from these regions might have carried the virus to the Middle East.